ibn-salem/sevenC_analysis/README.md

 ## Download external data

-To download all external data for this analysis run the [download.sh](download.sh) script from within the `data` directory.
+To download and process all external data for this analysis run the [download.sh](download.sh) script from within the `data` directory.
 ```
 cd data
 sh download.sh
 cd ..
 ```

 This will create sub-folders, download external data sets and formats them.
+Note that the scripts downloads a lot of data, installs tools, and executes many external software, it might be easier to execute the commands in the script interactively step by step.

 ## Predictions using selected models

 ### Prepare candidates
-First we need to read the CTCF motif data and prepare candidate loops as motif pairs.
+First we need to read the CTCF motif data and prepare potential candidate loops as motif pairs.
-Also candidates are labeled whether they represent true loops according to Hi-C and ChIA-PET.
+Motif pairs will be labeled whether they represent true loops according to Hi-C and ChIA-PET.
 ```
 Rscript R/data_prepare_candidates.R
 ```